 Figure 1.1 (click to enlarge)

-Table 1.1 (click to enlarge)Stats Diaspora 2022aBased on the updated results for 50 AncestryDNA testers from across the Afro-Diaspora.
+Table 1.1 (click to enlarge)Based on the updated results for 50 AncestryDNA testers from across the Afro-Diaspora.
 The share of so-called “Senegal” in the African breakdown of Cape Verdeans has reached the 90% level.
 This share has been steadily increasing with each update on AncestryDNA.
 With “Mali” still being the most important secondary region.
 Even if greatly minimized (possibly through oversmoothing) regional scores from outside of the Upper Guinea area are still persistent.
 The individual results can be seen by way of this spreadsheet.

 ____________________